cysouw/diathesis/review/reviewLSP.md

 - p.
 211 The contrast between blühen and verblühen is easily explained: verblühen denotes a change of state but blühen not (necessarily): Die Blumen blühen schon seit drei Tage/*Die Blumen verblühen schon seit drei Tagen.
 See also your data in 8.25 on page 217 which point into the same direction.
 It might be worth relating the discussion of the data.

 > Such post-hoc semantic arguments are unlikely to help us really with the structure of the language, as I have tried to lay out in this book.
-Yes, I agree that in this case the prefix *ver-* does something like making it stative.
+Yes, I agree that in this case the prefix *ver‑* does something like making it stative.
 However, this is completely idiosyncratic!
-The prefix *ver-* literally has dozens of other uses, and it is completely unclear how to predict which one applies with which verb.
+The prefix *ver‑* literally has dozens of other uses, and it is completely unclear how to predict which one applies with which verb.
 That is the real challenge.
 No change.

 - p.
 212 8.2.3 Begrünen is derived from the verb grünen and not from the adjective grün (although grünen is derived from the adjective).
 Similarly, versalzen is derived from salzen which is derived from Salz.